COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 #### To edit text via Overleaf v2 beta
 Warning: Overleaf v2 is beta software.
 Use at your own risk.
 ##### Initial setup
-1. **Sign up to [GitHub](https://github.com)**, go to  [https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) **and click _Fork_** (top right corner).
+1. Sign up to [GitHub](https://github.com), go to  [https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) and click _Fork_ (top right corner).
 This will give you your own copy of the report hosted on your GitHub page.
 2. Sign up to [Overleaf](https://overleaf.com).
-3. Go to [https://v2.overleaf.com](https://v2.overleaf.com), choose New Project -> Import from GitHub, give Overleaf write access to your GitHub repositories (if you're OK with that), and import ACCESS-OM2-1-025-010deg-report from your fork.
+3. Go to [https://v2.overleaf.com](https://v2.overleaf.com), choose _New Project_ -> _Import from GitHub_, give Overleaf write access to your GitHub repositories (if you're OK with that), and import ACCESS-OM2-1-025-010deg-report from your fork.
 ##### Workflow
 1. Do your edits in [https://v2.overleaf.com](https://v2.overleaf.com).
-2. Choose Menu -> Sync -> GitHub to push your changes back to your fork on GitHub.
+2. Choose _Menu_ -> _Sync_ -> _GitHub_ to push your changes back to your fork on GitHub.
 3. Go to your fork of ACCESS-OM2-1-025-010deg-report on [GitHub](https://github.com) and **do a _pull request_** (click _Pull requests_ -> _New pull request_ -> _Create pull request_) to have your changes be incorporated into the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) we all share.

 It's a good idea to **do steps 2 and 3 fairly often** to keep your version in sync with the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) so that your changes can be easily merged, and everyone will have a clearer idea of what you intend for your part of the report.